-The active ingredient is benzyl peroxide, which is coincidentally what’s contained in a lot of human anti-acne preparations (at a different concentration.)
+The active ingredient is benzoyl peroxide, which is coincidentally what’s contained in a lot of human anti-acne preparations (at a different concentration.)

-Pay it due respect, and if in doubt get a diagnosis from your vet before using for problem skin, but this could well be a great tool to help you control long term grease and oil problems that plague your bulldog.
+Pay it due respect, and if in doubt get a diagnosis from your vet before using for problem skin, but the BEXLEY LABS could well be a great tool to help you control long term grease and oil problems that plague your bulldog.

-OK, so your bulldog doesn’t have a problem skin but has a light colored coat that shows up dirt and mud, like spilt red wine on a white carpet.
+OK, so your bulldog doesn’t have problem skin but has a light-colored coat that shows up dirt and mud, like spilled red wine on a white carpet.